-(a) Formal Instructional Services Rate -
+(a) Formal Instructional Services Rate

-(1) Credit Hour Rate - Part-time faculty (and full-time faculty with moonlight appointments) are compensated using the following formula:
+(1) Credit Hour Rate for New Part-Time Faculty - New part-time faculty (and new full-time faculty with moonlight appointments) are compensated using the following formula:

-Credit Hour Rate = $\frac{Full-Time Initial Placement (Sec.4.20) \times 80\%}{45}$
+Credit Hour Rate = New Full Time Faculty Initial Placement (Sec.
+4.20) x 80% 45

-(2) Additional Contact Hours - Courses with additional instructional contact hours receive an additional contact hour rate that is 50% of the associated credit hour rate shown above.
-For example, a 5 credit class that involves 6 contact hours per week would be calculated as:
+- (2) Credit Hour Rate for Continuing Part-Time Faculty Continuing parttime faculty (and continuing full-time faculty with moonlight appointments) are compensated using their credit hour rate from the preceding academic year plus any applicable COLAs. - (3) Additional Contact Hours Courses with additional instructional contact hours receive an additional contact hour rate that is 50% of the associated credit hour rate shown above.
+For example, a 5-credit class that involves six (6) contact hours per week would be calculated as: